 Pelvic organ prolapse occurs when a pelvic organ drops (prolapses) from its normal spot in the lower belly and pushes against the walls of the vagina.
 This can happen when the muscles that hold the pelvic organs in place are stretched or weakened, often as a result of surgery or childbirth.

-Surgery can often fix pelvic organ prolapse and treat any stress incontinence that has occured as a result of the prolapse.
+Surgery can often fix pelvic organ prolapse and treat any stress incontinence that has occurred as a result of the prolapse.
 Some of the common types of prolapse and their surgical treatments include: